Pfizer not yet ready to release COVID-19 vaccine data

 U.S. President Donald Trump had said a vaccine could be available before the Nov.
 3 election, but in recent weeks his administration has emphasized that one will be ready this year.

-Pfizer hopes to be the first U.S. drugmaker to unveil successful data from a late-stage COVID-19 vaccine trial, ahead of rival Moderna Inc MRNA.O.
-Pfizer and BioNTech launched their 44,000 volunteer phase 3 study of their vaccine candidate in late July.
+Pfizer hopes to be the first U.S. drugmaker to unveil successful data from a late-stage COVID-19 vaccine trial, ahead of rival Moderna Inc. Pfizer and BioNTech launched their 44,000 volunteer phase 3 study of their vaccine candidate in late July.

 The data monitoring board is scheduled to make its first assessment of the vaccine’s performance after 32 participants in the trial become infected with the novel coronavirus.